 Suppose, for example, a person is walking late at night in downtown Seattle.
 Someone suddenly runs from an alley and threatens to rob the person.
 The victim then runs and breaks into a shop in order to hide and call 9-1-1 from his cell phone.

 If the victim is later charged with a crime, he can raise the defense of necessity.
 This defense excuses criminal acts when they are done only to avoid a larger harm.
 In the example above, the victim committed the criminal act of breaking into the shop, but he did so in order to avoid the greater harm of getting robbed.

 An alibi defense means that a defendant was somewhere else when a crime was committed.
 Being at this other place shows that an accused could not have been at a crime scene committing a criminal act.
 The best alibi defenses are those that can be corroborated with certain evidence like witnesses, receipts, or surveillance videos.

 Please know that the best defenses are those raised by a skilled and knowledgeable criminal defense attorney.
 A talented criminal defense lawyer can sort through the facts of a case and find the most effective defense for his client.
-The attorneys at Black Law have this talent.
+The attorneys at Black & Askerov have honed these skills over decades of practicing criminal law.
 They have successfully raised legal defenses on behalf of their clients and have achieved charge reductions and charge dismissals.
-They have over 20 years of combined experience fighting for their clients and they are ready to fight for you.
+They have over 30 years of combined experience fighting for their clients and they are ready to fight for you.
 Contact them now!